TheTexta/obsidian-main/Psychology/Social Psychology/Conformity.md

 What about a group changes obediences influence::Seeing a group of others doing something is more likely to influence the persons obedience

 Compliance::Going along with a request or demand even if you do not agree with the request

+Difficult tasks make people more likely to what in relation to conformity::conform

+People with a desire to be accurate or correct are more likely to do what in relation to conformity?::Conform

+High internal locus of control relation to conformity::Individuals are more likely to feel that they are in control of there actions and therefor are less likely to conform.